izzako/Data-Science-Project/ANN for Binary Classification/README.md

 - scikit-learn, to acquire the data
 - matplotlib, for the visualization

 This code is not the best, and there's still a lot room for improvement.
+Especially turning this code into OOP for more practical purposes.

 ## Disclaimer
 I ~~steal~~ gain inspiration from some code on google and my professor at uni.
 This project is intended for my personal learning.